Theogoun/Thesis/docs/Introduction.md

    - Use Cesium to convert the map data into a 3D mesh compatible with Unity.

 3. **YAML File**
-   - Define bicycle properties (e.g., dimensions, measurements) in the YAML file to ensure accurate modeling in Blender.
+   - Define bicycle properties (e.g., dimensions, material) in the YAML file to ensure accurate modeling in Blender.

 4. **Blender**
-   - Creation of a modifiable 3D model of a bike and rider that will change based on the specifications provided in the YAML file.
+   - Import a bicycle 3D model and configure its properties based on the specifications provided in the YAML file.

 5. **Unity**
    - Integrate the 3D map from Cesium and the bicycle model from Blender into Unity.
    - Use Unity to simulate the environment and interactions.

 6. **Simulation**
    - Run the simulation in Unity to test and analyze movement mobility.